Questions To Ask A School | Schedule An Audition | Request Further Information | Audition Information | Success Stories And Testimonials

 The Bachelor of Arts (B.A.) degree in Music is a liberal arts degree which focuses on music in the context of a broad program of general studies.
 The courses within the degree include performance, musicianship, music history, and elective studies in music.
 However, the orientation is toward a broad coverage of music, and has many electives built into the degree for students seeking a solid foundation in music while studying areas of other interest.
-Within the B.A. in Music, Shepherd University offers concentrations in: Composition, Music Theater, and Piano Pedagogy.
+Within the B.A. in Music, Shepherd University offers concentrations in: Composition or General Music.

 Students preparing for careers in the communicative arts, music business, arts administration, church music, music therapy, or graduate school admission often choose the B.A. in Music.
 This four-year program gives majors the freedom to select other courses to complement the music courses that match their career interests.

 What are Shepherd Music students like?